Human-Rights-Map-1008x567

 • In 2023, we jointly supported independent, in-depth research by human rights experts, THIRST, Women Working Worldwide and Michael Pennant-Jones, into the risk factors for systemic gender-based violence and harassment in the tea sector, an overview of which can be found here.

-• Since 2023 we have been part of an ETI facilitated Steering Group to work with our Kenyan tea supplier to independent investigate and implement a detailed action plan to address systemic gender-based violence and harassment.
+• In 2023 and 2024, we participated in an ETI facilitated Steering Group to work with our Kenyan tea supplier to independently investigate and implement a detailed action plan to address systemic gender-based violence and harassment.
 The past year has seen progress on the implementation of the action plan that we have supported financially.
 In April 2024, we joined other buyers to sponsor a roundtable event in Kenya that sought to unite key stakeholders to address the systemic issues in the tea sector.
 For further details of work in this area please see the ETI website.

 Future priorities